cerpus/Edlib/sourcecode/docs/docs.edlib.com/docs/product/features.md

 * Create &lsquo;content-by-URL&rsquo;: the ability to reference an existing (publicly available) resource and turn it into an Edlib-based learning resource.
 * Licensing module with an intelligent Creative-Commons license selector.
 * Authoring workflows including the ability to maintain resources private or to make them publicly available.
-* Collaboration functionality.
+* Collaboration functionality for content creators.
 * Easy integration with third-party APIs including audio, video and image APIs.
 * The ability to create quizzes and game-based learning activities quickly and easily from the integrated question bank.
 * [Learning Tools Interoperability (LTI)](https://www.imsglobal.org/activity/learning-tools-interoperability) version 1.0/1.2 provider and consumer support.
 * Integrate against the LMS of your choice.
 Through LTI you can track results directly in your learning management systems.
 * More and better usage tracking with analysis will help you understand your students and create even better content.
 * Resource versioning.
-* Language support.
+* The ability to easily and quickly create language variants of the same underlying resource.

 #### H5P